sebdalgarno/northbeachconsulting-hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

-## I build tools and web applications that help you visualize, navigate, and analyze your data.
+## I build tools and web applications to visualize, navigate, and analyze your data.

 ## Let's chat about your great ideas!